• About

 Researchers Decipher Ancient Chinese Chemistry Formulas

-The text, known as the “oldest known technical encyclopedia,” was written in China around the middle of the first millennium BC and is known variously as the Record of Trades, Records of Examination of Craftsman, Book of Diverse Crafts, or Artificers’ Record.
+The text, known as the “oldest known technical encyclopedia,” was written in China around the middle of the first millennium BCE and is known variously as the Record of Trades, Records of Examination of Craftsman, Book of Diverse Crafts, or Artificers’ Record.
 It details the methods used to make items such as swords and instruments, including six chemistry formulae for mixing bronze.

 The translated text of the formula reads, “The jin is divided into six, tin occupies one.
 This is the receipt for bells and tripod-vessels.
 The jin is divided into five, tin occupies one.
 This is the receipt for axes and hatchets.”